BCoulange/alfrediTerm/README.md

 * Install alfred extension

 ## Computed uses
+### General behaviour
+When nothing is computed for your command, this just prompt the result in one notification.
+Useful for some command like `pwd`

+### subl
+* `subl whatever` : does not prompt notification

 ### git
 * `git status` : display if there is changes to commit or not
 * `git branch` : your working branch and the others.